Al Unser, a four-time winner of Indianapolis 500, dies at 82

 “Some days the race track smiles on you and some days, you got it the other way,” Unser said during the July celebration.
 “It’s not always that you’re going to think you’re going to win because your chances are very slim.
 There’s 32 other guys who want it as bad as you do.”

-Both Castroneves and two-time Indy 500 winner Takuma Sato lauded Unser on social media, with Sato calling Unser’s speech at the May winner’s ceremony “very funny and so charming.”
+Both Castroneves and two-time Indy 500 winner Takuma Sato lauded Unser, with Sato calling Unser’s speech at the May winner’s ceremony “very funny and so charming.”

+“I will always remember Big Al welcoming me to the speedway,” Castroneves told The Associated Press on Friday.
+“He and Johnny Rutherford were the two helping me with my rookie orientation.
+He will be missed.”

 The youngest of four racing brothers, Unser was born in in Albuquerque in 1939 to a family of hardcore racers.
 His father Jerry Unser and two uncles, Louis and Joe, were also drivers.
 Beginning in 1926 the family began competing in the Pikes Peak International Hill Climb, an annual road race held in Colorado.